DaveSkender/Stock.Indicators.Api/docs/pages/contributing.md

 ---
 title: Contributing guidelines
 description: >-
-  This NuGet package is an open-source project.
+  This API is an open-source project.
   Learn how to contribute issues, fixes, new indicators, new features, or to our discussions.
 permalink: /contributing/
 relative_path: contributing.md